tck9173/GA-project-2/README.md

 "I wanted to create crops and add them to my farm.
 Becuase of this app I was able to do that!"

 "There was no good way to remember what I had in my farm before this app.
-Thanks Ghee Ayy Valley!"
+Thanks StarDeere Valley!"

 "My friends needed crops that I had extras of.
 I was able to transfer the crops with this app."